-In 2016, stand-up comedian Norm Macdonald wrote a book called “Based on a True Story: A Memoir.”
+In 2016, stand-up comedian Norm Macdonald wrote a new book called “Based on a True Story: A Memoir.”
 The name of Norm Macdonald’s book isn’t entirely accurate since Norm himself says the book is a novel and not exactly a memoir.
 The book is Norm in a nutshell; you can never really tell when he’s being truthful or just playing around.
 The book covers some strange trails and tribulations of Norm and his pal (sidekick,

 Based on a True Story: A Memoir Review